msakthiganesh/Langchain-Pandas-Dataframe-Agent-using-Local-Model/README.md

 ## Approach 1 - Using Custom Langchain Pandas DataFrame Agent for Local LLMs

 > NOTE: The notebook was run using Google Colab A100 (40GB).
-The `meta-llama/Llama-2-13b-hf` model requires ~36GB GPU memory with 4-bit quantization.
+The `meta-llama/Llama-2-13b-hf` model requires ~36GB GPU memory to load the model with 4-bit quantization.

 ### Installation